HadesLabs/allpl0t/README.md

 This is a joke project, and won't be maintained.
 I'm not putting too much work into this one.

 ### What's the quality like?
 Are the videos uncensored?
-Similar to n0pl0t, all videos are in 720p.
+All videos have a minimum quality of 480p.
 Whether the videos are censored or not shouldn't really matter in this case.

 ### How were the releases picked?
 I sorted by most liked on hanime.tv, and ensured that all videos had the tag "Plot".
 I also picked out Itadaki Seieki because I knew it had a decent amount of storyline.
 Don't ask how I know.